 - Build strong professional relationships and expand your in-house network across an array of industries and organizations in the National Capital Region.

-- A class of approximately 30 distinguished in-house counsel – known as Fellows – chosen through a rolling-admissions process to create a well-balanced, high-caliber class.
-Each Fellow will also be part of a learning cohort of no more than six Fellows to optimize learning and support one another’s professional growth and development.
+- A class of approximately 30 distinguished in-house counsel – known as Fellows – is chosen through an application process to create a well-balanced, high-caliber class.
+Each Fellow is also part of a learning cohort of no more than six Fellows to optimize learning and support one another’s professional growth and development.

 - A highly interactive learning environment, designed to engage, challenge and connect Academy Fellows over the nine-month program.

 - Led by nationally recognized faculty, recruited because of their expertise and ability to translate concepts into practical takeaways.

 The Academy consists of eight faculty-led sessions taking place over a nine-month period, starting in September.
 All sessions are held in the Washington, D.C., metropolitan area.
 There also is work between sessions that Fellows will do individually and/or with their cohorts, including one topic that each cohort addresses independently on a date it determines.